kevinmildau/specXplore/readme.md

 This will prompt a command line output specifying the following: "Dash is running on http://127.0.0.1:8050/".
 Open this link in your browser (Firefox tested) open the empty specXplore dashboard.
 To load in data, open the settings panel and navigate to the final text input widget.
 Here, copy paste the full filepath (e.g. "/Users/janedoe/Documents/specxplore_session.pickle", each file explorer will have different options for obtaining this file path easily for a file) of the .pickle file containing the specxplore session data.
 Make sure that only the filepath is pasted, avoiding any quotation marks (i.e. '' or "").
 The data will now be loaded into specXplore and can be interacted with.
 If the dataset looks highly compressed in the t-SNE overview figure with many nodes overlapping, make use of the scale input above the filepath input and increase the number to get updated scale informaiton.
 To quit specxplore, navigate to the console with the running server instance and press ctrl+c on the console (UNIX).
 In addition, enter quit() in the then active python console to terminate the python process.
 Just closing the console also works.

+# Dashboard Commands
+Once the specXplore dashboard is there are a number of possible ways to interact with the visualizations.

+Clicking on a node in the t-SNE overview selects it.
+Starting a new selection may also reset previously triggered overlays.
+Hovering over a node will display node information in a textbox below the main t-SNE panel.
+Using ctrl+mouse drag/click one can select more than one node in the t-SNE overview.
+With appropriate node selections made, the various buttons can be used to trigger different overlay or add-on views.
+Overlay views are directly visualized on top of the t-SNE graph and disappear upon the next overlay visualization request.
+Add-on views are visualized below the t-SNE overview and the hover text box, and disappear upon the next add-on visualization request.

+Changing settings in the settings panel does not immediately cause reruns of the open visualizations.
+Instead, the button has to be explicitly pressed again to redraw the respective visualization.
+Note that node selections are not altered when setting new settings, omitting any need to reselect nodes for redrawing.

 # Developer Notes